-We employ biophysical and biochemical tools, develop new assays and protocols, and are designing new strategies using solid-state NMR to examine bacterial amyloid fibers, bacterial cell walls and biofilms, and membrane proteins.
-We would like to understand at a molecular and atomic level how cells self-assemble fascinating extracellular structures and how bacteria use these building blocks to construct organized biofilm architectures.
-We are also engaged in identifying small molecules to interfere with these processes and in understanding the modes of action of newly discovered antibiotics and anti-virulence compounds.
+We recently identified a new chemical structure never before observed in nature: phosphoethanolamine cellulose.
+This discovery emerged from new protocol development and new strategies using solid-state NMR to examine bacterial biofilms coupled with electron microscopy and biochemical analysis.
+We are investigating bacterial biofilms that include pEtN cellulose as well as fascinating extracellular functional amyloid fibers termed curli and other matrix components.
+We strive to understand at a molecular and atomic level how cells self-assemble fascinating extracellular structures and how bacteria use these building blocks to construct organized biofilm architectures.
+We are also engaged in identifying small molecules to interfere with these processes and in understanding the modes of action of newly discovered antibacterials and anti-virulence compounds.

 Bacteria occupy remarkably distinct niches on our planet and the propensity for bacteria to associate with surfaces and with each other in nearly all ecosystems far exceeds the tendency to persist in suspension, living freely in a planktonic state.
 Bacteria are found attached to rocks and soil particles, corals and ocean sponges.
 Bacteria symbiotically colonize plants and humans as well as fish and squid, resulting in mutual benefit to both microbe and host.
 Pathogenic and unwelcome bacteria colonize host tissues, leading to cellular injury and disease.
 Specific adhesion strategies have evolved in order to facilitate bacterial attachment.
 Understanding the molecular mechanisms and functional implications of microbial adhesion is crucial to generating complete descriptions of our ecosystems and attempting to control and prevent the unfortunate and often devastating consequences of infectious diseases.